 The HBP Curriculum Workshops aim at addressing students outside their area of specialisation e.g. neuroscience for computer scientists.
 This is complemented by offering teaching in transversal competencies relevant to the HBP‘s goals, such as research, ethics, broader ethical issues raised by scientific research, IPR management at legal and organisational solutions for exploiting project results.

-The courses take place from 4-6 July 2018 in Berlin, prior to the FENS Forum.
-All five workshops are held in parallel.
-Applicants can choose between the following topics:
+Four workshops took place from 4-6 July 2018 in Berlin, prior to the FENS Forum.
+The workshops were held in parallel.
+Applicants could chose between the following topics:

 The workshops address early career researchers who want to gain knowledge outside their area of specialisation or who are interested in learning about ethical challenges or intellectual property rights.

 Application is open to the entire student community and early career researchers, regardless of whether they are affiliated with the Human Brain Project or not.
 Applications from young female investigators are highly encouraged.

 A maximum of 30 participants per workshop will be selected by the Scientific Chair and the HBP Education Programme in a competitive selection process based on academic merit.
 Participants are required to submit a CV and a motivation letter with their application.